[ RadSafe ] RadSafe Digest, Vol 1241, Issue 1

 LOL Remind me never to hire either of you to do my modelling for me.

-the same thing: the best estimate of "truth."
-Some models are incomplete,
+after the same thing: the best estimate of "truth."
+Some models are

-but when all the models tend toward the same result, as they do in climate
+incomplete, but when all the models tend toward the same result, as they

 Tony Harrison, MSPH